Spectral Metric and Einstein Functionals: Introduction

 We denote the Einstein tensor on $M$ by $G$.
-The spectral metric and Einstein functionals on vector fields we denote by ${\mathcal{g}}^P, {\mathcal{G}}^P$, where $P$ is an appropriate Laplace-type operator, whereas for the spectral metric and Einstein functionals on differential forms we use the notation ${\mathcal{g}}_D$ and ${\mathcal{G}}_D$, where $D$ is a Dirac-type operator.
+The spectral metric and Einstein functionals on vector fields we denote by ${\mathcal{g}}^{P}, {\mathcal{G}}^{P}$, where $P$ is an appropriate Laplace-type operator, whereas for the spectral metric and Einstein functionals on differential forms we use the notation ${\mathcal{g}}_{D}$ and ${\mathcal{G}}_{D}$, where $D$ is a Dirac-type operator.

-The proofs are all based on the technique of normal coordinates ${\bf x}$ around a fixed point on the manifold and the expansion of all geometric objects (metric, orthonormal fames, connection, vector fields, etc.) up to a certain relevant order in ${\bf x}$.
+The proofs are all based on the technique of normal coordinates ${\mathbf{x}}$ around a fixed point on the manifold and the expansion of all geometric objects (metric, orthonormal fames, connection, vector fields, etc.) up to the relevant order in ${\mathbf{x}}$.